-Any Qantas Airways flight departing from a UK airport must conform to the law which protects air passengers in the event of flight delays.
-A similar law applies across Europe.
+Any Qantas Airways flight departing from a European airport must conform to the European law which protects air passengers in the event of flight delays.

 But more than that, if Qantas Airways is responsible for the flight delay, the law says that they must compensate passengers when the flight is delayed by 3 hours or more.
 All the details are included in our guide to flight delay compensation.